nomad-coe/greenX/docs/gx_ac.md

 # General

-This component of the library is currently being developed, stay tuned!
+This component of the library implements the analytic continuation approach for GW calculations

 <button onclick="goBack()">Go Back</button>